 The average life of a non-metal roof is 17 years.
 Asphalt can require re-roofing every 10 to 20 years, often sooner.
 But a metal roofing system offers unmatched durability, lasting 2 to 3 times longer.
 Chances are good that a metal roof will be the last roof you ever install on your home.

 No matter what kind of roofing style, color or finish you have now, there's a metal roofing style to match.
 Today's metal roofing looks just like common roofing material such as asphalt shingle, clay tile, cedar shake or slate.
 However, metal lasts at least 2 to 3 times longer.
-For a wide variety of great-looking choices, mouse over the thumbnails at right.

 Metal roofing in both light and dark colors reflects heat effectively to reduce cooling loads in the summer and insulate homes during the winter.
 This can help to lower energy bills.